Applied AI

 • Latency vs. accuracy: Real-time decisions require streaming data and fast inference, which may trade off some analytical depth.
 Batch processing can improve accuracy but delays remediation.

-• Data locality vs. global optimization: Centralized decision engines gain cross-domain visibility but complicate data sovereignty and latency requirements.
+• Data locality vs. global optimization: Centralized decision engines gain cross-domain visibility but may complicate data sovereignty and latency.
 A hybrid approach balances both concerns.

 • Consistency vs. availability: In distributed environments, strong consistency can slow decision cycles; eventual consistency may yield stale signals.
 Design trade-offs based on asset criticality and risk tolerance.